gilts/wsee/README.md

 - Thanks to [@fdxreborn](https://github.com/fdxreborn) for letting me to enhance his tools.
 This Repo is built on top of his awesome works at [cfchecker](https://github.com/fdxreborn/cfchecker)
 - Also thanks to [@PalindromeLabs](https://github.com/PalindromeLabs) for ZGrab uses in Websocket Discovery.
 This repo borrows some material from [STEWS: Security Testing and Enumeration of WebSockets](https://github.com/PalindromeLabs/STEWS)

+# Contribute
-You can also support my work by offering me some free Doughnut xD: https://saweria.co/mc874
+You can also contribute to this project by creating a pull-request or donating some CDN domain.
+Your contribution will be listed in our [Guild](https://github.com/Guild-Net) as-well in future content related to **WSee**.
+Currently; we're looking for `(GCP) Google Cloud Platform`, `Akamai` and `Fastly` CDN Domain.
+Alternatively, you can also support my work by offering me some free Doughnut xD: https://saweria.co/mc874

+**Do note that** :
+- Your CDN domain will be used for `domain-fronting` purposes.
+- The risk of being public should be taken as personal consideration.

 <p align="center"><img alt="Preview" src="https://i.postimg.cc/bYkbMnFQ/Screenshot-2022-05-23-16-40-37-84.jpg"></p>